Harry160820/Text-Summarizer/README.md

-# Text Summarizer
+# end to end Text Summarizer
-This is a Python package for summarizing text using NLP techniques.